msv-lab/llm-play/README.md

     qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │    0 │     0 │ "It ...
     qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │    1 │     1 │ "It ...
     qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │    2 │     2 │ "It ...
-    qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │    3 │     3 │ "It ...
-    qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │    4 │     4 │ "It ...
-    qwen2.5-72b-instruct │   0.5 │ question1 │ 4ae91f5... │    5 │     5 │ "It ...
     ...

 In this table, `question1` is the prompt label, `4ae91f5bd6090fb6` is its SHAKE128 length=8 hash.
 Prompts with repeating hashes are skipped.
-The `Class` column displays the IDs of equivalence classes of responses.
-Please see [Partitioning](#partitioning) for details.
+The `Class` column displays the IDs of equivalence classes of responses (see [Partitioning](#partitioning)).

-To save full results, the output store needs to be specified with the option `--output`.
-For example, adding `--output samples` will save the results in the following filesystem tree:
+To store results, the output needs to be specified with `--output`.
+For example, `--output samples` will save the results in the following filesystem tree:

     samples
     ├── qwen2.5-7b-instruct_0.5